Episode 29

 Take a dive deep into diverse topics such as loving the work that we do, energy and state management, digital entrepreneurship, spirituality, money and so much more.

-This podcast releases every Monday.
+This podcast releases every Wednesday.

 Once per month she has friends and guests join her, though primarily you can expect her to be helping you solo.